liliumcwu/war-cardgame/README.md

 If one card has higher value per the rules of War, the drawn cards will go to the corresponding player.

-If the cards have the same value, pressing "Fight!" will draw two cards for each player.
+If the cards have the same value, pressing "Fight!" will draw two additional cards for each player.
 Only the second cards will be shown and compared.
-The aggregated cards in such a war round will go to the winner once two cards of different value are compared.
+The aggregated cards in such a war round will go to the winner once second cards of different value are compared.

 ## Approach